 Not another keyword!

-Evidence is growing that consumers are growing weary of a seemingly endless cycle of clunky demanding user/name password authentication method.
+Evidence is growing that consumers are growing weary of a seemingly endless cycle of clunky demanding user/name password authentication methods.

 With new threats emerging almost daily, measures to protect end-users from hacking and fraud have to be delivered without jeopardizing the consumer experience.

-For the hard-pressed banking industry, compelling response to these challenges comes in the form of a new generation of biometric-based solutions.
+The hard-pressed banking industry's compelling response to these challenges comes from a new generation of biometric-based solutions.

 With the rise of Fintech start-ups and the imminent PSD2 (Revised Payment Service Directive) regulations set to increase competition in the sector, the customer experience is becoming an increasingly important differential, so a more nuanced approach is necessary.